-specifies that you want the statistics output in uppercase only.
+Specifies that you want the statistics output in uppercase only.
 If you want output in mixed case (the default), do not code this parameter.

-USERID=xxxxxxxx
+USERID=xxxxxxx

-specifies eight alphanumeric characters that represent the user identification of the MVS job to be included in the dictionary record.
-The user identification value xxxxxxxx, must correspond to any values that you have set up in your MVS IEFUSI exit, but does not have to be a real userid.
-For information on the MVS job step initiation exit IEFUSI, see the z/OS MVS Installation Exits manual, SA22-7593.
+Specifies eight alphanumeric characters that represent the user identification of the MVS job to be included in the dictionary record.
+The user identification value xxxxxxx, must correspond to any values that you have set up in your MVS IEFUSI exit, but does not have to be a real userid.
+For information on the MVS job step initiation exit IEFUSI, see z/OS MVS Installation Exits.